awsdocs/amazon-workmail-user-guide/doc_source/mobile-client.md

 ## Manually connect your mobile device<a name="manually_connect_device"></a>

-If your mobile device doesn't support auto\-discover or if automatic configuration failed, you can manually configure the client by providing the following information:
+If your mobile device doesn't support AutoDiscover or if automatic configuration failed, you can manually configure the client by providing the following information\.

 | Required Information | Description |